Leave hacking – it’s not as scary as it sounds, we promise.

 April – Good Friday

-Extend your Easter vacation by taking off April 14 to 17 and enjoy nine days away from the office for the price of four.
+Extend your Easter vacation by taking off either 30 March to 2 April or 7 to 10 April and enjoy ten days away from the office for the price of four.

 With so much time on your hands, you can head to Jordan and float in the Dead Sea or follow in Inca footsteps in Peru.
 Prefer to stay closer to home?
 Try glamping under the stars after exploring Utah‘s red-rock landscape.